 “Active Learning” is an instructional method that engages students in the process of acquiring knowledge, skills, or new behaviors through participation.
 The “Active Learning Strategies” used to implement our Quality Enhancement Plan consist of instructional techniques that involve our students in the behaviors of listening and discussing, writing, reading, reflecting, and solving problems.
-In turn, those strategies will create “Learner Engagement” that will occur by actively engaging our students in learning when they are listening and discussing, writing, reading, reflecting, and solving problems,
+In turn, those strategies will create “Learner Engagement” that will occur by actively engaging our students in learning when they are listening and discussing, writing, reading, reflecting, and solving problems, including project activities.

 The goals of our Get REAL Plan are to:

 - Improve student learning by integrating Get REAL active learning strategies into course instruction, and

 - Prepare faculty to implement Get REAL active learning strategies into course design.

 With the Quality Enhancement Plan topic in place, a logo was needed to promote Get REAL—Really Engaged in Active Learning.
 More than a dozen WPCC students submitted logo designs including Michael Lee who won the competition.